ezzing/3DLayout-documentation/README-userDoc.md

   - Fixed an error when creating a building after editing another one.
   - Json editor buttons click work properly.
   - It is now controlled when buildings have to be rendered.
-  - Fixed ‘Invalid Lat, Lng’ console error.
+  - Fixed 'Invalid Lat, Lng' console error.
   - Fixed resize listener related to bootstrap error.

 ## v3.18.0 (03/06/2019)